GMS6804-master/assignment/rbase_asciinema/readme.md

 ### Prerequisites
 * create an asciinema account using email at [asccinema.org](https://asciinema.org/login/new)
 * create a [dockerhub account](https://hub.docker.com/)
-* download the files from Github with the directory structure: ~/assignments/build_rbase_asciinema
+* download the ~/assignments/ GitHub repository.
 * navigate to the directory: ~/assignments/build_rbase_asciinema
 <!-- blank line -->
 ----